 Abstract viewing will be available in the ATC Virtual Congress Portal once it is live on May 30, 2020.

 Original abstract submission notifications were sent February 18, 2020.

 To see your presentation notification and view the status of your abstract, please do the following:

-- Log in to the abstract site here.
+- Log in to the ATC program portal here.
 Only the submitting author may log in and access the site.

 - Your login credentials are the ones you created when submitting your abstract.
 If you do not know your login, please use the "Forgot Your Username/Password" links on the page.
 For additional login assistance, please email firstname.lastname@example.org

 - Access your abstract, view it's status, or print copies from the site.